 3.3.3.
-Financial Conflict of Interest Disclosure
+Conflict of Interest Disclosure

-All faculty members must complete the University's financial conflict of interest disclosure annually.
-The form can be found at the University's Office of Research Integrity website, and it provides definitions for which kinds of financial interests must be disclosed under the policy.
+All faculty members must complete the University's conflict of interest disclosure annually between September 1 and September 30.
+The form can be found on the University's Office of Research Integrity website, and it provides definitions for which kinds of financial interests must be disclosed under the policy.